CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 The correct method for selecting the current state from the tree of valid blocks linked together by Proof-of-Work is to compute the cumulative amount of work required to produce the chain, and select the chain with the highest cumulative work.
-In the case of Bitcoin and other PoW cryptocurrencies that use an `nBits` target threshold, this can be computed by taking:
+In the case of Bitcoin and other Proof-of-Work cryptocurrencies that use an `nBits` target threshold, this can be computed by taking:

 ```